syxiaa/ball-k-means/PythonVersion/README.md

 #### Parameters:

-* isRing: bool type, switch the ring version and the no ring version of the algorithm. "true" means the current algorithm is a ring version, and others mean the current algorithm is no ring version.
+* isRing: bool type, switch the ring version and the no ring version of the algorithm. "true" means the current algorithm is a ring version, and "true" means the current algorithm is no ring version.
+The default is false.

 * detail: bool type, "true" means output detailed information (including k value, distance calculation times, time, etc.), "false" means no detailed information is output.
 The default is false.